-The Fund had commitments of approximately \$2.8 million to fund investments investment as of December 31, 2013.
-Of this amount approximately \$2.5 million was unfunded.
-The Fund had no commitments to fund investments as of December 31, 2012.
+The Fund had commitments of approximately \$2.8 million to fund investments as of December 31, 2014, of this amount approximately \$1.1 million was unfunded.
+As of December 31, 2013 the Fund had commitments of approximately \$2.8 million to fund investments, of which approximately \$2.5 million was unfunded.